A topic from the subject of Physical Chemistry in Chemistry.

 • Types of Molecular Interactions:

-• Covalent bonds: Strongest type of interaction; involves sharing of electrons between atoms
+• Covalent bonds: The strongest type of interaction; involves the sharing of electrons between atoms.

-• Ionic bonds: Strong interaction; involves transfer of electrons from one atom to another
+• Ionic bonds: A strong interaction; involves the transfer of electrons from one atom to another.

-• Hydrogen bonds: Weaker interaction; involves attraction between a hydrogen atom and an electronegative atom
+• Hydrogen bonds: A weaker interaction; involves attraction between a hydrogen atom bonded to a highly electronegative atom (like oxygen, nitrogen, or fluorine) and another electronegative atom.

-• van der Waals forces: Weakest type of interaction; includes dipole-dipole interactions, London dispersion forces, and ion-dipole interactions
+• van der Waals forces: The weakest type of interaction; includes dipole-dipole interactions, London dispersion forces, and ion-dipole interactions.
+These forces arise from temporary or permanent fluctuations in electron distribution around molecules.

 • Relative Strength of Interactions: